JMSchuurmans/welcome-to-learn-verified-v-000/README.md

 ### Educational Coaching

-We offer the opportunity to speak with an Educational Coach as a non-technical support to check-in and help you stay accountable to your goals, anchor to your motivation in learning to code, and make steady forward progress at a pace that is right for you.
+We offer the opportunity to speak with an Educational Coach as a non-technical support to check-in and help you stay accountable to your goals, anchor your motivation in learning to code, and make steady forward progress at a pace that is right for you.
 If you are interested in this resource and would like to be paired with a coach, please email edcoaching@flatironschool.com and let us know about your goals in learning to code!

 ## The Learn IDE In Browser